Tonkawa massacre

 One reason that the Tonkawa were targeted was due to rumors that the tribe participated in cannibalism.
 Some accounts claim that the Tonkawa had killed and eaten two Shawnees, and that they were responsible for the death and dismemberment of a young Caddo boy.
 Other accounts name the main reason as they’re being allied to the Confederacy.
 The relations between the Tonkawa and neighboring tribes had been antagonistic for years for a variety of reasons including the Tonkawa acting as scouts for the Texas Rangers, and fighting alongside them in actions against hostile tribes including the Comanche.

-Many of the survivors fled to Confederate-held Fort Arbuckle after the massacre, base of the pro-Confederate Chickasaw Battalion, then made their way to Confederate-held Fort Belknap in Texas in 1863.
+Many of the survivors fled to Confederate-held Fort Arbuckle after the massacre, base of the pro-Confederate Chickasaw Battalion, then made their way to Confederate-held Fort Belknap and Austin, Texas in 1863.
 The massacre completely demoralized and fractured the remnants of the tribe, who remained without a leader and lived in squalor by Fort Belknap.
 The remnants of the tribe then lived near Fort Griffin in Texas until 1884.
 They were then forced by the government to relocate temporarily to the Sac-Fox agency and then in the spring of 1885 to Fort Oakland, occupied by Chief Joseph's Band of Nez Perce from 1878 to 1885.
 In 1891, 73 members of the Tonkawa were allocated 994.33 acre of federal trust land, with an additional 238.24 acre in individual allotments, near the former Fort Oakland, which is today known as Tonkawa, Oklahoma, 12 mi west of Ponca City.
 The population on the reservation in 2011 was 537 with 481 being officially on the tribal rolls.